Chart Color Schemes

 An assessment of population growth drivers in Balgowlah Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Balgowlah Heights is around 3,653 people.
-This reflects a growth of 107 individuals since the 2021 Census, which reported a population of 3,546.
-The current population is inferred from AreaSearch's estimate of 3,651 residents, based on their examination of ABS ERP data released in June 2024 and validation of two new addresses since the Census date.
-This results in a density ratio of approximately 2,174 persons per square kilometer, higher than the average observed across national locations assessed by AreaSearch.
-Balgowlah Heights' population growth rate of 3.0% since the Census is close to that of its SA4 region (3.2%), indicating strong growth fundamentals.
-Overseas migration contributed about 78.0% of overall population gains during recent periods, driving primary growth in the area.
+Balgowlah Heights' estimated population, as of November 2025, is around 3,631 people.
+This figure reflects a 2.4% increase since the 2021 Census, which reported a population of 3,546 people.
+The change is inferred from AreaSearch's estimation of 3,568 residents in June 2024, based on examination of the latest ERP data release by the ABS, and an additional two validated new addresses since the Census date.
+This results in a population density ratio of 2,161 persons per square kilometer, above the national average assessed by AreaSearch.
+Balgowlah Heights' growth rate of 2.4% since the census is within one percentage point of the SA4 region's growth rate of 3.4%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Demographic trends suggest lower quartile growth for national areas moving forward.
-According to aggregated SA2-level projections, Balgowlah Heights is expected to grow by approximately 3 persons by 2041, reflecting a reduction of about 2.7% in total over the 17-year period.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to these projections, Balgowlah Heights' population is expected to decline by three persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 87 people.

 Frequently Asked Questions - Population